Cesare Terranova: Early life and career

-Cesare Terranova was born on 25 August 1921, in Petralia Sottana, a small town located at about 70 km southeast of Palermo (Sicily).
+Cesare Terranova was born on 25 August 1921, in Petralia Sottana, a small town located about 70 km southeast of Palermo, Sicily.
+His studies were disrupted by the outbreak of the Second World War, during which he was personally involved from November 1942 until July of the following year.
+It was a harsh and challenging period, marked by his imprisonment and detention in prisoner-of-war camps in North Africa, from which he was not repatriated until October 1945.
+Upon his return, he enrolled at the University of Messina, where his father had, in the meantime, been appointed as a magistrate.

 He entered the judiciary in 1946.
 In 1958 he became the head of the Examining Office at the Palermo Court.
-At the time the prosecution was separated in an examining phase (the so-called instruction phase) and a prosecuting phase.
-Terranova helped bring numerous Mafiosi to trial and subsequent imprisonment.
-He was a key figure in the Trial of the 114 which saw many prominent Mafiosi on trial for their role in the First Mafia War in the early 1960s that ended with the Ciaculli massacre on 30 June 1963.
+At the time, the prosecution was separated in an examining phase, the so-called instruction phase, and a prosecuting phase.
+Terranova helped bring numerous Mafiosi to trial and imprisonment.
+He was a key figure in the Trial of the 114 which saw many prominent Mafiosi on trial for their role in the First Mafia War in the early 1960s, that ended with the Ciaculli massacre on 30 June 1963.
 On 31 May 1965, he ordered the prosecution of 114 mafiosi.

-However, despite Terranova’s efforts, the sentence of the Trial of the 114 on 22 December 1968, by the Court of Catanzaro was a disappointment and many prominent mafiosi were acquitted.
-All but 10 of the 114 defendants were acquitted.
-Angelo La Barbera got 22 years and Tommaso Buscetta 14 years for two so-called “white deaths” - the so-called lupara bianca which is used to refer to a mafia-style murder in which the victim's body is deliberately hidden.
+Despite Terranova’s efforts, the verdict of the Trial of the 114 on 22 December 1968, by the Court in Catanzaro was a disappointment, and all but 10 of the 114 defendants, including many prominent mafiosi, were acquitted.
+Angelo La Barbera got 22 years and Tommaso Buscetta received 14 years for two so-called "white deaths" – the so-called lupara bianca which is used to refer to a mafia-style murder in which the victim's body is deliberately hidden.

 Terranova was the first to acknowledge the existence of a Sicilian Mafia Commission.
-He based himself on a confidential report of the Carabinieri of 28 May 1963, where a confidential informant revealed the existence of a commission composed of fifteen persons – six from Palermo city and the rest from towns in the province – "each with the rank of boss of either a group or a Mafia family."
+His knowledge was informed by confidential report of the Carabinieri of 28 May 1963, where a confidential informant revealed the existence of a commission composed of fifteen persons – six from Palermo city and the rest from towns in the province – "each with the rank of boss of either a group or a Mafia family."
 Judge Terranova did not believe that the existence of a commission meant that the Mafia was a tightly unified structure.

-Terranova also led investigations into the connections between the Mafia and politics.
-He looked into the exploits of the prominent Sicilian politician Salvatore Lima as mayor of Palermo and concluded that Lima was in league with a number of Mafiosi, including Angelo La Barbera.
+Terranova led investigations into the connections between the Mafia and politics.
+He looked into the exploits of the prominent Sicilian politician Salvatore Lima as mayor of Palermo, and concluded that Lima was in league with a number of Mafiosi, including Angelo La Barbera.
 In an indictment in 1964, Terranova wrote: "it is clear that Angelo and Salvatore La Barbera (well-known bosses in the Palermo area) ... knew former mayor Salvatore Lima and maintained relations in such a way as to ask for favours. ...
 The undeniable contacts of the La Barbera mafiosi with the one who was the first citizen of Palermo ... constitute a confirmation of ... the infiltration of the Mafia in several sectors of public life."
 However, nothing came of his enquiries or allegations.